-In this Mediterranean grassland, season, depth, heating, and rhizosphere, all influenced soil moisture, which, in turn, overwhelmingly explained root litter decomposition.
+In this Mediterranean grassland, the season, depth, heating, and rhizosphere all influenced soil moisture, in turn, overwhelmingly explaining root litter decomposition.
 In moisture-limited ecosystems such as this one, warming may retard, rather than stimulate, microbial decomposition of soil organic carbon.

-This research was supported by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research, Terrestrial Ecosystem Science Program, under Award Number DE-AC02-05CH11231, and the National Natural Science Foundation of China (#31622013).
+This research was supported by the Terrestrial Ecosystem Science program of the Office of Biological and Environmental Research, within the U.S. Department of Energy Office of Science, under Award Number DE-AC02-05CH11231, and the National Natural Science Foundation of China (#31622013).

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER